Structure from Action: Learning Interactions for Articulated Object 3D Structure Discovery: Abstract

 \section{Abstract}

-Articulated objects are abundant in daily life.
-Discovering their parts, joints, and kinematics is crucial for robots to interact with these objects.
-We introduce Structure from Action (SfA), a framework that discovers the 3D part geometry and joint parameters of unseen articulated objects via a sequence of inferred interactions.
-Our key insight is that 3D interaction and perception should be considered in conjunction to construct 3D articulated CAD models, especially in the case of categories not seen during training.
-By selecting informative interactions, SfA discovers parts and reveals initially occluded surfaces, like the inside of a closed drawer.
+We introduce Structure from Action (SfA), a framework to discover 3D part geometry and joint parameters of unseen articulated objects via a sequence of inferred interactions.
+Our key insight is that 3D interaction and perception should be considered in conjunction to construct 3D articulated CAD models, especially for categories not seen during training.
+By selecting informative interactions, SfA discovers parts and reveals occluded surfaces, like the inside of a closed drawer.
 By aggregating visual observations in 3D, SfA accurately segments multiple parts, reconstructs part geometry, and infers all joint parameters in a canonical coordinate frame.
-Our experiments demonstrate that a single SfA model trained in simulation can generalize to many unseen object categories with unknown kinematic structures and to real-world objects.
-Code and data will be publicly available.
+Our experiments demonstrate that a SfA model trained in simulation can generalize to many unseen object categories with diverse structures and to real-world objects.
+Empirically, SfA outperforms a pipeline of state-of-the-art components by 25.4 3D IoU percentage points on unseen categories, while matching already performant joint estimation baselines.\footnote{For code, data, and videos, see \href{https://sfa.cs.columbia.edu/}{\texttt{sfa.cs.columbia.edu/}}}